Action & Adventure

 Catch the sunrise at the summit

 You can climb Mt.
 Fuji during the daytime when the temperature is the warmest, but the best time to stand at its peak is during the sunrise.
-To catch the sunrise at Mr. Fuji, you can either hike from the middle of the night or stay in one of the mountain huts.
+To catch the sunrise at Mt.
+Fuji, you can either hike from the middle of the night or stay in one of the mountain huts.
 With the night hike, you can avoid the hot summer sun and also enjoy the sunset as you go up.
 Reservations are needed for the hut stay, and you should keep in mind that women and men share the hut in close quarters.

 Sunrise on Mt.
 Fuji is a breathtaking experience.
 The sun first makes its appearance on the eastern horizon.
-Standing far above the clouds and looking down at the world waking up below, it's unlike any sunrise you've ever seen.
+Standing far above the clouds it's unlike any sunrise you've ever seen.